API v4 Migration

 Migration overview

 API v4 features a new asynchronous, event-driven architecture designed for higher performance and resilience.
 The new Workload resource model centralizes configuration, making it easier to manage, reuse, and scale your applications.
-Edge Connector enables more flexible and secure backend integrations.
+Connectors enables more flexible and secure backend integrations.

 Key points about the migration:

-- The migration affects both the platform (with the introduction of Workloads, Edge Connector and Custom Pages) and the API endpoints.
+- The migration affects both the platform (with the introduction of Workloads, Connectors and Custom Pages) and the API endpoints.

 - Some configuration settings have moved to new locations to improve reusability and clarity.